Zaconly/ScheduleIt-Server-old/README.md

 Open [http://localhost:4000](http://localhost:4000) with your browser to see the result.

-You can start editing the page by modifying `src/index.ts`.
-The server auto-updates as you edit the file.
+You can start editing the server by modifying `src/index.ts`.
+It will auto-updates as you edit the file.

 To run in production: